A list of tips, tricks, and goods to have on hand in case of a natural disaster.

 ● Whole.
 House.
 Generators.
 That was my mantra after that storm.
 There are fourteen houses on my street, and five had whole house generators before the storm hit.
 Now, four houses on my street do not have one.
 We got ours the following summer.

 ● Timing is everything.
-This storm started early evening on a Thursday, so most of the area closed down on Friday.
-By Monday, businesses were open and people returned to work.
+This storm started in the early evening on a Thursday, so most of the area closed down on Friday.
+By Monday, businesses were open, and people returned to work.

-● The trees were decimated and the wood chips from those trees would fill the local football stadium to over 70 stories.
-In the six years since then, they have come back beautifully.
+● The trees were decimated, and the wood chips from those trees would fill the local football stadium to over 70 stories.
+In the fifteen years since then, they have come back beautifully.

 Emergency Preparedness Kit Items